 TAKE 5 MINUTES FOR YOUR FUTURE PEACE OF MIND.

 SCHEDULE YOUR PATERNITY TEST TODAY WITH PATERNITY INC!
-DALLAS, FORT WORTH & SAN ANTONIO LOCATIONS:
+DALLAS and FORT WORTH LOCATIONS:

 Fort Worth: 817-900-8570